-In 2011, the number of individuals considered to be marginally attached to the labor force in New York reached 188,500.
+In 2011, the number of individuals considered to be marginally attached to the labor force reached 84,200.
 People marginally attached to the labor force are not working, but indicate that they would like to work, are available to work, and have looked for work at some time during the past 12 months, even though they had not searched for work in the 4 weeks preceding the survey for reasons such as school attendance or family responsibilities.
 In the United States, the number marginally attached totaled 2.6 million in 2011.

 Discouraged workers, included among the marginally attached, are persons who are not currently looking for work because they believe no jobs are available for them.
-In 2011, there were 88,800 in New York.
-Discouraged workers accounted for slightly less than half of the marginally attached in the state.
-The U-4 measure, which adds discouraged workers to the number of the unemployed (expressed as percentage of the labor force plus the number of discouraged workers), was 9.0 percent in New York in 2011 compared with 9.5 percent nationwide.
+In 2011, the number of discouraged workers in New Jersey stood at 36,100.
+Discouraged workers accounted for 43 percent of the marginally attached in the state.
+The U-4 measure, which adds discouraged workers to the number of the unemployed, expressed as percentage of the labor force plus the number of discouraged workers, was 10.1 percent in New Jersey in 2011 compared to 9.5 percent nationwide.